 Share concerns, post questions, and learn about events and news:

-Illinois Certification Testing System Study Guide for Library Information Specialist (Code 175)
+Illinois Licensure Testing System Study Guide for Library Information Specialist (Code 175)

 The National Board of Professional Teaching Standards Site

 OWL at Purdue

 21st Century Information Fluency Project

 Buzzo, Toni.
 "Using Communication to Solve Roadblocks to Collaboration."
 Teacher Librarian (June 2004) 31.5

 Johnson, Peggy.
 Fundamentals of Collection Development and Management.
 Chicago: American Library Association, 2009.

 Jacobs, Heidi Hayes.
 "Upgrading the K-12 Journey through Curriculum Mapping: A Technology Tool for Classroom Teachers, Media Specialists, and Administrators."
 Knowledge Quest (November/December 2000) 29:2.

 Loertscher, David V. and May Lein Ho.
 Collection Mapping in the LMC.
 San Jose, CA: Hi Willow Research and Publishing, 1996.

 Evaluation of Web Sites